Greg Mertz, DVM

 Executive Director – Board Member

 Katrina joined the Center 22 years ago as development director.
 She developed and executed the Center’s $8 million capital campaign to construct our new facility – the Thomas E. Curtis Wildlife Hospital and Education Center, which is the first-in-the-nation wildlife hospital and education center built to Leadership in Environment and Energy Design (LEED) specifications.
 Katrina was one of the principle proponents of “going green” and worked with the team – staff, builders, architect, engineers and others – to research and raise funding for renewable technologies, to convince donors and lenders that “going green” really was the wave of the future.
 When the Center started our process, bank appraisers said that green facilities decreased value because “no one would want to buy a green building”.
 Led by Katrina, our in house development team of two raised all capital campaign funds for our new facility through private major gifts and individual donations.
 In addition to the $8 million she raised for the capital campaign, Katrina has raised over $19 million to operate the Center since she joined us in 1993.

 She is responsible for raising the Center’s operating budget, which is approximately $1 million each year.
 Katrina developed and executed all of the Center’s fundraising strategic plans and has worked in partnership with the CEO and board of directors to develop and execute organization and program strategic initiatives.
 In 2009 Katrina became the Center’s executive director.
-In partnership with the CEO she developed the Center’s fee-for-service plan, which now raises 20% of the Center’s operating funds.
+In partnership with the CEO she developed and implements the Center’s fee-for-service plan, which includes the Odd Pet Vet commercial.
 She also continues her responsibilities for day-to-day management of Center staff, organization systems, board recruitment and management, media communication and community relations.
 Katrina is also responsible for developing and maintaining relationships with local, state and federal officials, both in Massachusetts and Washington DC.
 She holds a bachelors degree from Emerson College, Magna Cum Laude, 1987.